talbotsk/tfs_workitems_to_gitlab_issues/README.md

     - Original work item url
     - Basic details in a collapsed markdown table
     - Entire work item as JSON in a collapsed section
+    - History comments
+    - Attachments
-7. Creates tag "copied-to-gitlab" and a comment on the TFS work item with `-$tfs_production_run $true"`.
+7. Creates tag "copied-to-gitlab" (and a comment) on the TFS work item with `-$tfs_production_run $true"`.
 The tag prevents duplicate copying.

 ### To Do
 1. Provide user mapping option
-2. Debug the tfs_workitems_to_gitlab_issues.ps1
-3. Debug the .gitlab\workflows\migrate-work-items.yml
+2. Debug the .gitlab\workflows\migrate-work-items.yml

 ### Things it won't ever migrate
 1. Created date/update dates